Revanth135-Revi/CodTech-IT-Solutions-Task1-/README.md

-Name : Revanth G,
+Name : Revanth G

-Company CODTECH IT SOLUTIONS,
+Company CODTECH IT SOLUTIONS

-ID : CT08GWH,
+ID : CT08GWH

-Domain : Cybersecurity and Ethical Hacking,
+Domain : Cybersecurity and Ethical Hacking

 Duration : Dec 2024 to Jan 2025.

 Overview of the Project